xyzbullet/CXeno/README.md

 - Easily detected by Byfron
 - Multi-instance compatibility
 - Supports executing most scripts including Lua Armor scripts
+- Uses extremely fast virtual filesystem that syncs to the external
 - No in-game performance change & no high CPU usage
 - Custom functions like HttpSpy, getting the real address of a Instance, setting & getting globals across all clients, and spoofing instance